Published or Revised February 28, 2017

 - Paris Junior College boasts six athletic programs:

 PJC athletic programs have a history of success, including the 2004-2005 NJCAA National Championship in men's basketball.
-PJC's Dragons golf team makes regular appearances in the NJCAA National Tournament, and several PJC athletes have gone on to pro sports careers.
+PJC's Dragons golf (discontinued), softball, baseball and basketball teams have made appearances in their respective NJCAA national tournaments, and PJC athletes have gone on to pro sports careers.

 - Men's Basketball